 Air New Zealand has a great selection of movies.
-I just watched King Richard on my Southern Lights flight (before and after we were in the aurora zone!)
-Go through the movie options and select which ones to put in your short list.
+I watched King Richard on my Southern Lights flight (before and after we were in the aurora zone!)
+Go through the movie options on your in-flight entertainment system and select which ones to put in your short list.
 On a long flight like this you can binge watch two series’ of Homeland, for example!

-As a side note I keep a list of my friend’s recommendations for Netflix series on my phone.
-To get you started have a look for: The Tunnel, The Night Manager, Happy Valley, Stranger Things, Valley Uprising, The Killing, Sour Grapes, The Shooter, Designated Survivor (add your suggestions in the comments)
+As a side note I keep a list of my friend’s recommendations for Netflix series on my phone and a long flight is the perfect time to knock some of them off.
+To get you started have a look for: The Tunnel, The Night Manager, Happy Valley, Stranger Things, Valley Uprising, The Killing, Sour Grapes, The Shooter, Designated Survivor (add your suggestions in the comments).

 6 Box sets and docos

 If you’ve seen the movies, or you don’t like what’s on offer, check out the box sets of TV shows.
 I watched the whole five-part Chernobyl series on a flight to Bali and back the last time I flew.